vitor-msp/event-manager-api/README.md

 # Event Manager API

-Api to management events (inspired by Google Calendar).
+Api for event management (inspired by Google Calendar).

 The frontend can be access [here](https://github.com/vitor-msp/event-manager-react)